 Secondly; In 2001, while travelling to Abbottabad he noticed wall chalking on many mosques on the roadside;کافروں کو جہاں پاؤ قتل کرو “Kafroon ko jehan pao qatal karo-Quran“ [Kill the non believers where ever you find them-Quran].
 This was quite disturbing, how Islam, the religion of peace, could urge its followers for such an insane behaviour, not compatible with the life of Prophet Muhammad [peace be upon him], his companions and hundreds of years of Muslim rule world over?
 The non Muslims lived as peaceful citizens rather than being killed in Muslim empires.

 Hence it was decided to carry out in-depth study of the Quran and later Bible.
 It was astonishing that while critics of Islam, twist the meanings of Quranic verses to extract the meanings of their liking, same is being done by some [not all] of the semi literate extremists calling themselves Moulana [Islamic scholar].
 He decided to share the knowledge gained through research to remove the misconception about Quran, Islam and Muslims.
 The scope of research got expanded to include Bible, Christianity, Judaism and even Atheism.
-He got further convinced of reality of obedience and surrender to One God, the Creator of universe, which many great scientists and philosophers also accept:

 “Did blind chance know that there was light and what was its refraction… These and other suchlike considerations, always have, and always will prevail with mankind, to believe that there is a Being who made all things, who has all things in his power, and who is therefore to be feared”: Isaac Newton (1642 – 1727).